 Michigan Rental Agreement

-A Michigan rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
+A Michigan rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
 Michigan landlord-tenant law governs and regulates these agreements.

 Michigan Rental Agreement Types